 About Medicinal Mushrooms

-Sacred 7 mushroom blend is made from Chaga, Cordyceps, Lion’s Mane, Maitake, Reishi, Shiitake, and Turkey Tail.
+Organic Mega Mushroom 10 in 1 is made from Chaga, Cordyceps, Lion’s Mane, Maitake, Reishi, Shiitake, and Turkey Tail and 3 more.
 There are absolutely no other ingredients.
 They are an adaptogenic, nootropic, immunity-boosting superfood that’s easy to mix.
 They are USDA organic, non-GMO, gluten-free, paleo, and keto-friendly.
-Sacred 7 contains only whole fruiting bodies, no mycelium or substrate, which are just starchy fillers.
-Their hot water process breaks down the mushrooms’ cell walls yielding nutrient-dense mushroom powders full of micro and macronutrients, more protein, and higher beta-glucan and antioxidant content.
+They are full of micro and macronutrients, wonderful protein, and high beta-glucan and antioxidant content.

 8 Age-Defying Reasons Why I Drink Bone Broth